hmcts/befta-fw/README.md

 ```

 ### CCD Definition Import Retry
-CCD definition import uses a separate, opt-in retry from the global retry policy because the `/import` request is a
+CCD definition import recovery is separate from the global retry policy because the `/import` request is a multipart POST
-multipart POST and is intentionally scoped to `DataLoaderToDefinitionStore`.
+and is intentionally scoped to `DataLoaderToDefinitionStore`.

-Set `BEFTA_FORCE_IMPORT_RETRY=true` to retry transient transport exceptions during `DataLoaderToDefinitionStore`
-definition import, such as `javax.net.ssl.SSLException`.
-Defaults to no retry.
-When enabled, BEFTA makes up to 3 total
-import attempts.
-The first retry waits 1000 ms and the second retry waits 2000 ms. HTTP import failures are not retried.
+Recovery is enabled by default for non-4xx failures.
+BEFTA sends one `/import` request and waits for the initial response.
+If the response is `201`, the import is complete.
+If the response is `4xx`, the import fails immediately.
+If the response
+is `5xx` or the request throws an exception, such as `javax.net.ssl.SSLException`, BEFTA polls `GET /import-jobs/{id}` for
+the UUID it sent with the failed `/import` call.
+BEFTA does not retry the `/import` request after that initial call.

 ### Default Policy
 The Default Retry Policy provides a baseline configuration for retrying scenarios in the absence of service-specific settings.